The Printable Guide on this webpage gives you the most important things

 If you haven’t spent a day in Lahaina, you haven’t really been to Maui.
 From Kaanapali Beach, turn right onto the main road, drive for eight minutes (four miles), and go into Lahaina on the right.
 From Wailea or Kihei, take Route 31 north to the central valley, then Route 310 across the southern edge of the valley, then Route 30 west and north to Lahaina (about 50 minutes drive from Wailea, but certainly worth the trip).

 Have lunch and dinner in Lahaina.
-For the best dinner food in Lahaina, I recommend I’o in the 505 shopping center, two blocks south of the banyan tree.
+For the best dinner food in Lahaina, I recommend Honu or Mala, next door to each other at 1295 Front Street, behind the Safeway grocery store.
 Also good (but crowded) for lunch or dinner is Kimo's restaurant, which is on the more central part of Front Street.
 If you’re looking for something less expensive, I suggest Lahaina Pizza Company, or Bubba Gump.
 Lists of menu items, and photos of the food, for these and many other restaurants in each price range here on the west side of Maui are linked at

 IAO VALLEY (HALF OR FULL DAY)